Frank Miller (cellist)

-Frank Miller (March 5, 1912 – January 6, 1986, Skokie, Illinois) was a principal cellist and music director whose professional career spanned over a half-century.
+Frank Miller (March 5, 1912 – January 6, 1986, Skokie, Illinois) was a principal cellist, conductor and music director whose professional career spanned over a half-century.

+Orchestral career

-Miller studied at the Curtis Institute of Music, under Felix Salmond, and at age 18, joined the Philadelphia Orchestra.
-His longest stints were principal cellist of the NBC Symphony Orchestra and the Chicago Symphony Orchestra, and conductor of the Evanston Symphony Orchestra.
+Miller studied at the Peabody Conservatory and the Curtis Institute of Music, under Felix Salmond, and at age 18, joined the Philadelphia Orchestra.
+Miller played with the Minneapolis Symphony (now Minnesota Orchestra).
+His longest stints were principal cellist of the NBC Symphony Orchestra and the Chicago Symphony Orchestra.
 A 1950 segment of Miller playing cello in "The Swan" from Carnival of the Animals with an orchestra on The Voice of Firestone is sometimes shown on Classic Arts Showcase.

+Conductor and music director

+Miller was conductor and music director of the Florida Symphony Orchestra, the Evanston Symphony Orchestra and co-founder of the Savoyaires.
 While music director of the Florida Symphony Orchestra, Miller helped start the Orlando Opera company.
+Miller also was associate conductor of the Minneapolis Symphony Orchestra and was director of the Minneapolis Pops Orchestra.